SETI/rms-data-projects/vicar/README.md

 The key function for migration is `migrate_vicar_file()` in `Migration.py`.
-It takes the original filepath (optional), a properly formatted `DAT_TIM` string which will go into the migration task, and a parsed VICAR file object.
-It returns a VICAR file object with any binary labels pushed into the tail of the file and a migration task in the history labels with proper information to reconstruct the original file.
+It takes the original filepath (optional), a properly formatted `DAT_TIM` string which will act as a timestamp for the generated migration task, and a parsed VICAR file object.
+It returns a VICAR file object with any binary labels pushed into the tail of the file and with a migration task in the history labels that contains sufficient information to reconstruct the original file.
 This resulting object will be compliant with PDS4.

 The `DAT_TIM` string is passed in so that when doing bulk migration, all migrated files can be stamped with the same date-time, even if it